 Description: Introduction to the tools, techniques, and analytical uses of computer mapping.
 Programming necessary for producing own computer mapping programs.

-Description: Introduction to remote sensing of the earth from aerial and satellite platforms.
-Aerial photography, multispectral scanning, thermal imaging and microwave remote sensing techniques.
-Physical foundations of remote sensing using electromagnetic energy, energy-matter interactions, techniques employed in data acquisition and methods of image analysis.
-Weekly laboratory provides practical experience in visual and digital interpretation of aerial photography, satellite imagery, thermal and radar imagery.
+Description: Remote sensing of the earth from aerial and satellite platforms.
+Aerial photography, multispectral scanning, thermal imaging, microwave remote sensing techniques.
+Data acquisition and image analysis.
+Physical foundations of remote sensing using electromagnetic energy and energy-matter interactions.
 Applications in geographic, agricultural, environmental and natural resources analyses.

 Description: Principles and methods of digital image processing of remotely sensed data.
 The biophysical basis of remote sensing and the various sensor systems typically used for monitoring terrestrial and aquatic environments.
 Algorithms for the preprocessing, enhancement, classification and mapping of digital data for agricultural, urban, geological, environmental, and natural resource management problems.

 Description: Field techniques as they relate to remote-sensing campaigns.
 Research methods, systematic approaches to data collection, field spectroscopy, collecting ancillary information linked with spectroscopic data sets as well as aircraft or satellite missions and subsequent analyses of acquired data.

 Description: Vector and quadtree data structures, use of relational database management systems, topologically structured databases, query languages, digital terrain modeling, advanced data analysis methods and research issues in GIS.
 Extensive practical experience with the current GIS software.

 Prerequisites: GEOG 217